Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Appendix

 The phase-averaged, resampled velocity fields during peak systole and flow rates at each resolution are shown in Figure \ref{conv_figure}.
 Despite the limitations discussed above, we observe similar qualitative trends in the flow field at all resolutions.
-At all resolutions, a jet formed and angled up downstream of the valve orifice, as shown in sagittal view, The jets showed a triangle-like cross section at $x = 0$ with points aligned with commissures.
+At all resolutions, a jet formed and angled up downstream of the valve orifice, as shown in the sagittal view.
+The jets showed a triangle-like cross section at $x = 0$ with points aligned with the commissures.
 At $x = 0.625$ cm, the jet appears like a rounded triangle in the opposing orientation, with its points aligned with the center of the leaflets.
 At $x = 1.25$ cm, the jet is narrower downstream of the commissures, and wider downstream of the leaflets, again with a triangle-like cross section.
 The area of the jet increased with resolution, as expected given the IB method thickening of the valve structure.
 The narrowed jets at the two more coarse resolutions show locally elevated velocities relative to the two more fine resolutions.
+Figure \ref{conv_figure_instantaneous} shows the instantaneous velocity fields at each resolution in the same axial and sagittal views.
+At $\Delta x = $ 0.9 mm, the sagittal view shows a qualitatively different jet than at finer resolutions, with regions of lower velocity farther from the vessel wall, indicating insufficient resolution.
+At $\Delta x = $ 0.9 and 0.68 mm, the jet is visibly narrowed compared to higher resolutions.
+While some features are similar at these two coarse resolutions, we conclude that the narrower jets indicate these simulations are under-resolved.
+Flows in the three finest resolutions, $\Delta x = $ 0.45, 0.34 and 0.28 mm. appeared qualitatively similar, with slightly more fine structure detail in both the axial and sagittal views present at the edges of the jet.
+The jets in the axial views all showed a similar triangle-like cross section, slightly narrower downstream of the commissures, as in the phase-averaged fields.
+In both the phase-averaged and instantaneous fields, the three finest resolutions appear sufficiently similar that the conclusions of this study would be identical with any of these resolutions.

-The flow rates increase with increasing resolution, also as expected, given the increase in effective valve orifice area and radius.
-The maximum flow rates at at $\Delta x = $ 0.45 and 0.3375 were 239.6 and 261.6, respectively, a relative difference of 8.4\%.
-The mean flow rates at $\Delta x = $ 0.45 and 0.3375 were 51.6 and 58.0 ml/s, respectively, a relative difference of 11.0\%.
+The flow rates, depicted in Figure \ref{conv_figure_flows}, increase with increasing resolution, also as expected given the increase in effective valve orifice area and radius.
+The maximum flow rates at $\Delta x = $ 0.45 and 0.34 mm were 248.6 and 281.4 ml/s, respectively, a relative difference of 11.7\%.
+The mean flow rates at $\Delta x = $ 0.45 and 0.34 were 55.5 and 63.2 ml/s, respectively, a relative difference of 12.4\%.
+The maximum flow rates at $\Delta x = $ 0.34 and 0.28 mm were 281.3 and 299.8 ml/s, respectively, a relative difference of 6.1\%.
+The mean flow rates at $\Delta x = $ 0.34 and 0.28 mm were 63.2 and 67.4 ml/s, respectively, a relative difference of 6.2\%.
+Thus the flow rates show signs of converging with increasing resolution, though some minor differences remain.